Mynci Beach Volleyball

 These only work during one-player gameplay.

 - dirigibles - Type this in to see a Kiko blimp float pointlessly across the screen - as many times as you like.
+This does not affect gameplay.

 This game guide was written by: Gisterre